 "Lotus Vision with Dr. Nemi is my go to ophthalmologist.
 He is the best eye doctor I have ever used.
 I highly recommend him.
 He is very thorough and his staff are very well trained and personable.
 Anyone would have a difficult time finding a better eye doctor. "

 What Is Recovery Like after LASIK?

 You may have irritation or a foreign body sensation in the eye for a few hours after surgery.
-For most people, LASIK recovery time is minimal.
+For most people, the recovery time for our Atlanta LASIK procedure is minimal.
 Most patients are able to resume many of their normal, daily activities within a day or two after the procedure and return to work within two days.

 Although side effects are minimal and dissipate quickly, full recovery after LASIK surgery can take between three and six months.
 Post-op follow-up visits begin within one to two days after surgery and continue throughout the recovery process.